(function(d,sc,u){

 And then it’s several more hours – we pass the Malhika boat and hit a head wind as Bagan comes into view.

-At 5pm, jockeying with two large log filled ships, we’re heading to the shore.
+At 17:00, jockeying for position with two large log filled ships, we’re heading to the shore.

 Somehow I’d expected a jetty.
 But all there is is a muddy beach.
 We nose in and consider that we might be wading ashore, but a couple of long planks of wood appear and we’re here.